MistyCommunity/Documentation/src/content/onboarding/get-started/system-updates.md

 * Home Robot application (running on Windows IoT Core)
 * Sensory Services application (running on Android)

-**Note: Currently, for ease of use on different platforms, we recommend performing updates manually, following the steps below.
-If you have issues with the manual update process, you can try the instructions for updating Misty using [the API Explorer](../../3-ways-to-interact-with-misty/api-explorer/#system-updates).**
+**Note: For ease of use, we recommend that you give your Misty robot [OTA (over the air) updates](../../3-ways-to-interact-with-misty/api-explorer/#system-updates) using the API Explorer.
+If you have issues with an OTA update, you can try the following manual update steps.**

 ## Manually Updating Misty
 You can follow along with these instructions while watching our [Manual Update Process video](https://www.youtube.com/watch?v=nXIJBvbnrtI).